 Briink's software is designed to give investors a clear overview of their EU taxonomy reporting requirements under the SFDR, and to help them and their portfolio companies gather and analyze large volumes of data.

 Want to see our platform in action?
-Book a demo with our experts for free.
+Book a demo with our experts.